An Efficient Representation for Filtrations of Simplicial Complexes: Critical Simplex Diagram

 \subsubsection{Local Sensitivity of the Critical Simplex Diagram}

-It is worth noting that while the cost of basic operations are bounded using $\Gamma_0$ and $\Psi$, the actual cost is bounded by parameters such as $\underset{i}{\min}\left(|A_{\ell_i}^\star|\right)$, $\underset{i}{\min}\left(|A_{\ell_i}|\right)$, and $Z_v$ (introduced in the Insertion paragraph in Section~\ref{sec:dynamicoperations}) to get a better estimate on the cost of these operations.
+It is worth noting that while the cost of basic operations are bounded using $\Gamma_0$ and $\Psi$, the actual cost is bounded by parameters such as ${\min}_i\left(|A_{\ell_i}^\star|\right)$, ${\min}_i\left(|A_{\ell_i}|\right)$, and $Z_v$ (the set of all maximal simplices that contain the vertex $v$ which has been introduced in the Insertion paragraph in Section~\ref{sec:dynamicoperations}) to get a better estimate on the cost of these operations.
 These parameters are indeed local.
-To begin with, $\underset{i}{\min}\left(|A_{\ell_i}^\star|\right)$ captures the local information about a simplex $\sigma$ sharing a vertex with other maximal simplices of the complex.
+To begin with, ${\min}_i\left(|A_{\ell_i}^\star|\right)$ captures the local information about a simplex $\sigma$ sharing a vertex with other maximal simplices of the complex.
 More precisely, it is the minimum, over all the vertices of $\sigma$, of the largest number of maximal simplices that contain the vertex.
-If $\sigma$ has a vertex which is contained in a few maximal simplices then, $\underset{i}{\min}\left(|A_{\ell_i}^\star|\right)$ is small.
-Similarly, $\underset{i}{\min}\left(|A_{\ell_i}|\right)$ is the minimum, over all the vertices of $\sigma$, of the largest number of critical simplices that contain the vertex.
+If $\sigma$ has a vertex which is contained in a few maximal simplices then, ${\min}_i\left(|A_{\ell_i}^\star|\right)$ is small.
+Similarly, ${\min}_i\left(|A_{\ell_i}|\right)$ is the minimum, over all the vertices of $\sigma$, of the largest number of critical simplices that contain the vertex.
 This value depends not only on the structure of the filtration function but also on the filtration range.
-Finally, $Z_v$ captures another local property of a simplex $\sigma$ -- the set of all maximal simplices that contain the vertex $v$.
+Finally, $Z_v$ captures another local property of a simplex $\sigma$.
 Therefore, CSD is sensitive to the local structure of the complex.